peekxc/simplextree-py/README.md

 # simplextree

 `simplextree` is an Python package that simplifies computation for general [simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex) of any dimension by providing [pybind11](https://github.com/pybind/pybind11) bindings to a _Simplex Tree_ data structure implemented in modern C++.
-As the underlying library is [header-only](https://en.wikipedia.org/wiki/Header-only), it may be specified as dependency for use with [extension modules](https://docs.python.org/3/extending/extending.html) used by other Python packages.
+The underlying library is [header-only](https://en.wikipedia.org/wiki/Header-only) and may be included as a dependency by [extension modules](https://docs.python.org/3/extending/extending.html) in other Python packages.

+A _Simplex Tree_ is an ordered, [trie](https://en.wikipedia.org/wiki/Trie)-like structure whose nodes are in bijection with the faces of the complex.
+Here's a picture of a simplicial 3-complex (left) and its corresponding Simplex Tree (right):

+![simplex tree picture](./docs/pages/static/simplextree_pic.png)

 The _Simplex Tree_ was originally introduced in the following paper:

 > Boissonnat, Jean-Daniel, and Clément Maria.
 "The simplex tree: An efficient data structure for general simplicial complexes."
 Algorithmica 70.3 (2014): 406-427.

-A _Simplex Tree_ is an ordered, [trie](https://en.wikipedia.org/wiki/Trie)-like structure whose nodes are in bijection with the faces of the complex.
-Here's a picture of a simplicial 3-complex (left) and its corresponding Simplex Tree (right):

-![simplex tree picture](./docs/pages/static/simplextree_pic.png)

 ## Install